photoup-nasif/DeliverImage/README.md

 * [Parameter Objects](#parameter-objects)
 * [Third Party Endpoint Requirements](#third-party-endpoint-requirements)
 * [Third Party Duplicate Image Protocols](#third-party-duplicate-image-protocol)

-#### Connecting Third Party and PhotoUp Accounts
-Clients will login into PhotoUp account and they can link the two accounts once inside PhotoUp.
-The steps will be as follows
-1. The client will click a connection link inside PhotoUp and it will open a new tab showing the thirdparty signup/login page.
-If the client signs up a new account: example thirdparty signup link ```https://thirdparty.com/signup?pk=somecharacter&sk=somecharacter```
-    1. PhotoUp will add a get variables pk and sk in the link.
-This is the one time Public key and Private key for each Client.
-    2. PhotoUp will only save the pk and sk once the link of two accounts is successful.
-    	1. When the client choose to signup and when the signup is successful, the client will be informed that the accounts are link.
-For this to happen the third party will have to call PUT /signup and also add the pk and sk in the payload.
-    	2. When the client choose to login, once logged in, the third party also needs to call PUT/signup to inform PhotoUp that the third party got the request and linked the account.
-    3. When the third party has successfully called the PUT /signup, PhotoUp will then close the third party page from no. 1 above and proceed to Delivery form.

 #### Introduction to Restful API endpoints
 Endpoints can be access with http verbs: GET, POST, PUT, and DELETE